Sayali25-net/Sayali_ContactConfiguration/README.md

 How to run this application :

 1.Run the script in Sql server database.
+2.Connection sring named 'ContactConfigurationEntities'has to be edited in Web.config to the name of the database server.

-2.Copy the folder structure of ContactConfiguration and host it on IIS providing this folder as the Physical path.
+3.Copy the folder structure of ContactConfiguration and host it on IIS providing this folder as the Physical path.
 Or it can be hosted using Visual Studio.